Case Study – Food Allergy and Sensitivity

-This is the healing story of a little girl with FOOD ALLERGIES and Severe Blistering ECZEMA!
+This is the healing story of a little girl with severe food allergy and painful blistering eczema!
 Momma brought in her baby girl (age 2), who had a rough start to life.
 At 3 months old, she started having skin rashes.
 And not just a little skin redness and itchiness, she would blister, peel and ooze from head to toe!
 As anyone would, they considered all things she contacted… breathed…and ate.
 She was nursing, so mom tried avoiding common food allergens.
 And still the blistering rashes worsened.

 So, of course, they took her to the doctor, and after basically just looking at her, he offered prednisone… with the potential side effect of dwarfism.
 They felt heartbroken and alone to figure this problem out.